 In fact, Curry’s opponent, Steve Boulton, was one of those that sided with Gerson and accused Curry and others of secretly being Democrats and protecting Rose against legitimate accusations.
 Curry refused to speculate on why Boulton is challenging him, “I don’t know what his interest is in this race,” but continuing, “he filed to run in the last day.”

-Curry has repeatedly dismissed any accusation that he is sympathetic to Democrats, saying that once he supported a Democrat in a race where no Republican was running, Ted Matlak for 32nd Ward Alderman in 1999, and continuing, “I’ve been involved in Republican politics since the 1970′s.”
+Curry has repeatedly dismissed any accusation that he is sympathetic to Democrats, saying that a couple times he supported Democrats in races where no Republican was running and continuing, “I’ve been involved in Republican politics since the 1970’s.”
 Curry points out that the 32nd Ward is regularly in the top ten of the fifty wards in terms of Republican turnout.

 While Curry believes that such scurrilous accusations only contribute to the divisiveness that he believes is counter productive and hurts the party, he’s not the only one that will face accusations of being a secret Democrat during this campaign.
 Catherina Wojtowicz, a Tea Party organizer and candidate for Committeeman in 19, is leveling a similar charge against her Republican opponent, Jim Parrilli.
 In a recent email to supporters, Wojtowicz said this, “One such committeeman is 19th ward GOP Committeeman Jim Parrilli, friend and financial contributor to some of the biggest names in the Cook County Democratic Party!
 The GOP committeeman to one of the biggest republican enclaves in the city is a democrat bank roller.
 Awesome, huh?”